Our role as an Anchor Institution in south west London

 Our Better Communities Programme has provided us with the impetus to accelerate a number of priorities including:

-• Working with new residents to create a mental health aware community through programmes like or Mental Health First Aid community programme
+• Working with new residents at Springfield Village to create a mental health aware community through programmes like our Mental Health First Aid programme.

-• Through our Springfield Park social value initiative have the ability to create skills escalation through grounds maintenance, event planning, catering in the café and much more.
+• Fostering skill learning through our Springfield Park social value initiative, including in grounds maintenance, event planning, catering in the café and much more.

 We are committed to developing our influence as an anchor institution.